Chapter 7 Frequently Asked Questions

 3. How do I know if I qualify for Chapter 7?

 An attorney from BLG, P.C. can help you figure out if you qualify for Chapter 7.
-As long as you income is under the median income in your city/state at the time of filing, you haven’t filed a bankruptcy recently (there are rules and an attorney will advise you of your eligibility to file), you haven’t committed fraud, or transferred property or money to creditors recently, you have no non-exempt assets, you should qualify for Chapter 7.
+As long as your income is under the median income in your city/state at the time of filing, you haven’t filed a bankruptcy recently (there are rules and an attorney will advise you of your eligibility to file), you haven’t committed fraud, or transferred property or money to creditors recently, you have no non-exempt assets, you should qualify for Chapter 7.
 Of course, an attorney from our firm will help figure out your eligibility based on many factors.

-These figures are "gross" and do not take into account payroll deductions and other special deductions your family may have.
+These figures are “gross” and do not take into account payroll deductions and other special deductions your family may have.
 We can figure out if you qualify by looking at your documents including a credit report, income tax return and paystubs.

 4. What kind of debt can I eliminate in Chapter 7?